 CVSA is accepting applications for college scholarship awards for students who will be graduating from high school this year and attending college in the fall.
 The Alliance will award $1,000 college scholarships to outstanding graduating high school seniors whose parent or legal guardian is a member of the Alliance in good standing.

 The CVSA College Scholarship Award Program is competitive in its selection criteria, uniquely tailored to recognize outstanding high school seniors by weighing academic performance and extracurricular activities.

 Students who meet the following criteria are eligible for the scholarship.
 The candidate must:

 - Be a legal dependent of a Class I Member, Class II Local Member, Class III Associate Member or Class IV Federal Member (cannot be a legal dependent of a member of the CVSA Board of Directors)

 - Be a graduating high school senior

 - Have a minimum high school grade point average (GPA) or equivalent of 3.0

-- Be a citizen and/or permanent legal resident of the United States, Canada or Mexico
+- Be a citizen and/or permanent legal resident of Canada, Mexico or the U.S.

 Recipients are selected by the CVSA Scholarship Committee and will be notified of the committee’s decision.
 Payment will be made to the recipient’s school of choice upon notification and in accordance with the school’s scholarship guidelines.